SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

-The VLDLR gene provides instructions for making a protein called a very low density lipoprotein (VLDL) receptor.
-This protein is active in many different organs and tissues, including the heart, muscles used for movement (skeletal muscles), fatty (adipose) tissue, and the kidneys.
-The VLDL receptor appears to play a particularly important role in the developing brain.
+The VLDLR gene provides instructions for making a protein called a very low-density lipoprotein (VLDL) receptor.
+This protein is active in many different organs and tissues, but it appears to play a particularly important role in the developing brain.

 The VLDL receptor works together with a protein called reelin.
 Reelin fits into the VLDL receptor like a key in a lock, which triggers a series of chemical reactions within the cell.
-During early brain development, the reelin signaling pathway helps to guide the movement of immature nerve cells (neuroblasts) to their appropriate locations in the brain.
+This series of reactions is known as a signaling pathway.
+During early brain development, the reelin signaling pathway helps guide immature nerve cells (neuroblasts) to their appropriate locations.

 Health Conditions Related to Genetic Changes